KentStateWeb/rwd/_assignments/templates.md

 First, we need to setup Jekyll, a popular static website generator.
 We'll do this together in class.

 1. Open terminal.
-"Sudo gem install bunder".
+"Sudo gem install bundler".
 2. Create a new file in your project repository called "Gemfile" - there is no file extension.
 3. Inside Gemfile, add the following line: gem 'github-pages'
 4. Back in the terminal, run "bundle install"